girlscript/winter-of-contributing/C_CPP/Templates & Libraries/templates.md

 ---

-## Why do we need templates and What actually are templates ?
+## Why do we need templates and What are templates ?

 Suppose we make a function to multiply two integers so will it able to multiply two float and double as well.
 **The answer is NO**.For that we would need various versions of that function for different data types.